getampt/docs/building-blocks/scheduled-tasks.md

 ---
 title: Schedulers
-description: Interfaces for creating scheduled handlers to handle recurring tasks.
+description: Built-in interface to create scheduled handlers to handle recurring or one-off tasks.
 ---

 Ampt supports setting up scheduled tasks, which you can create using the `schedule` interface of `@ampt/sdk`.
 Schedulers are particularly useful for: